CounterpartyXCP/counterparty-core/docs/GettingStarted.rst

 ``counterpartyd`` stores its configuration, logging, and state data in a place known as the ``counterpartyd`` data directory.

-Under Linux, the data directory is normally located in ``/home/counterpartyd/.config/counterparty`` (when ``counterparty`` is installed normally, via the ``setup.py`` installer).
+Under Linux, the data directory is normally located in ``~/.config/counterparty`` (when ``counterparty`` is installed normally, via the ``setup.py`` installer).

-Under Windows, the data directory is normally located at ``%APPDATA%\CounterParty\Counterparty``.
+Under Windows, the data directory is normally located at ``%APPDATA%\Counterparty\Counterparty``.
 Examples of this are:

 - ``C:\users\<user name>\AppData\Roaming\Counterparty\Counterparty`` (Windows 7/8/Server)
 - ``C:\users\<user name>\AppData\Local\Counterparty\Counterparty`` (Windows 7/8/Server Alternate location)